-Sadly to get there for this time means either hiking at unsociable hours or bivouacking in sub zero temperatures and as I get older both of these options seem less appealing with each year passing.
+Standing on mountain summits during sunrises and sunsets are some of my favorite life experiences.
+Sadly to be on the summit for sunrise means either hiking at unsociable hours or bivouacking in sub-zero temperatures.
+As I get older both of these options seem less appealing with each year passing.

 Where is the Piz Boè Located?

 The Sella massif is mostly known amongst ski enthusiasts.
-During the winter time it’s possible to ski around it using the chain of lifts forming what’s known as Sella Ronda.
+During the wintertime, it’s possible to ski around it using the chain of lifts forming what’s known as Sella Ronda.